roshankcpkr/wordcamp-headless/README.md

   - Custom Post Type: `bikes`
   - (Optional) Custom Taxonomy for bikes (e.g., `BRAND`), used as terms
   - Custom fields for bikes (ACF or code)
-  - (Optional) SEO plugin — not used in this branch
+  - No WordPress required in this step

 ### Bike custom fields expected